July 19, 2024

 Most managers have to deal with poor employee performance at some point.
 Discussing poor or failing performance can be confrontational, but it has to be dealt with as quickly as possible.
 If you don't, it will result in significant issues.
 You need to understand the root cause before you can repair bad results.
 You must understand whether it is because of a lack of ability or low motivation.

 Incorrect diagnosis of performance issues can potentially lead to several problems.
-If you think an employee doesn't make an effort enough, you'll probably place added pressure on them to succeed.
+If you think an employee doesn't make enough effort, you'll probably place added pressure on them to succeed.
 However, if the actual problem is capability, then heightened stress will only make this situation worse.
-It is where your leadership qualities will matter.
+This is where your leadership qualities will matter.

 One thing that should be highly considered here is written communication.
 It will help employees know what is expected and make them feel more accountable for their roles.
 As such, they won’t be able to make excuses for not knowing or understanding anything.